Xcecc/Ansible/README.md

 - 👋 Hi, I’m @Xcecc
-- 👀 I’m interested in Iobroker, smart home, programmijg
+- 👀 I’m interested in Iobroker, smart home, programming
 - 🌱 I’m currently learning everything :)
 - 💞️ I’m looking to collaborate on don't know what :)
 - 📫 How to reach me?
 Don't know :|